passbolt/passbolt_cli/README.md

 How to get started?
 ===============================

-This is still a work in progress so the application is not available on NPM just yet.
+This is still a work in progress so the application so bear with us!
-But you can easily try out!
-Bear with us! :)

 Copy the repository
 ```